Data Ingestion

 There are many use cases for ETL in modern applications where security, customization, and data quality are priorities.

 ETL is ideal for applications where anonymization and security are key.
-Organizations in the healthcare, government, and finance industries all benefit since they’re subject to compliance regulations, like HIPAA or GDPR.
+Healthcare, government, and finance organizations all benefit since they’re subject to compliance regulations like HIPAA or GDPR.

-When destinations like databases require data to align to a specific schema, ETL is a good fit.
+ETL is a good fit when destinations like databases require data to align to a specific schema.
 That’s because prior to loading, transformations clean and align the incoming data by ironing out the wrinkles brought on by incompatibility.

 The Drawbacks OF ETL